MelekElloumi/data-science-lab/README.md

 - This repository contains samples and tests of various examples in data science sections
 - You will find:
-    * Data Mining:
+    * Machine Learning:
-        - Supervised Learning
+        - Supervised learning
-        - Unsupervised Learning
+        - Unsupervised learning
+        - Sentiment analysis
+        - Speech emotion recognition
     * Deep Learning:
         - Macro facial expressions recognition using keras